Mariner (1807 ship)

-Mariner was launched at Whitby in 1807, and registered in London.
+Mariner was a British sailing ship, launched at Whitby in 1807, and registered in London.
 Her notability comes from her having made three voyages transporting convicts to New South Wales between 1816 and 1827.
 She continued trading until 1857.

 Career

 Mariner first appears in Lloyd's Register for 1808 with C. Dinning, master, and trade: London transport.
 Except for a change in master to Brown, the entry is unchanged in 1815.

 Convict transport

 First convict voyage (1816)

 Mariner, John Herbert, master, left England in June 1816 with destination Port Jackson.
 She arrived there 11 October.
 She had embarked 145 male convicts and suffered no deaths en route.
 She left Port Jackson on 28 November with destination Bengal.

 In 1818 Herbert and Mariner were sailing between London and India.
 She had, by this time, disarmed.

 1824

 On 2 February 1824 the East Indiaman caught fire about 50 miles south-west of Bencoolen in the evening after she had left there for England.
 Fortunately all aboard were able to leave the ship in two boats before the fire reached the magazine, which exploded; there were no deaths.
 Sir Stamford Raffles (former Governor-General of British Bencoolen (1817–1822)), and Lady Raffles were among the passengers who were rescued.
 Captain Young, his passengers, including Sir Stamford and Lady Raffles and their children, and Fames crew shipped aboard Mariner for the voyage to England.
 They sailed from Fort Marlborough on 10 April via the Cape of Good Hope.
 They were at St Helena on 3 July and reached England by 22 August.